Gs Driver Training

 Towing vehicles with trailers

-HGV training often includes towing trailers of different sizes and types.
-This prepares drivers to handle combinations of vehicles, which is important for certain HGV roles.
+HGV training covers towing trailers of different sizes and types.
+You learn to handle vehicle–trailer combinations—essential for many HGV roles.

 Also Read: How to get a D1 licence